mikemac1/horned-animals/README.md

 Actual time needed to complete: 48 minutes

-Number and name of feature: Feature #2 - Allow users to vote for their favorite beast Estimate of time needed to complete:
+Number and name of feature: Feature #2 - Allow users to vote for their favorite beast Estimate of time needed to complete: 90 minutes
-Start time:
+Start time: 2:15pm
-Finish time:
+Finish time: 2:47pm
-Actual time needed to complete:
+Actual time needed to complete: 32 minutes

-Number and name of feature: Feature 3 -  Bootstrap Estimate of time needed to complete:
+Number and name of feature: Feature 3 -  Bootstrap Estimate of time needed to complete: 90 minutes
-Start time:
+Start time: 2:50pm
 Finish time:
 Actual time needed to complete: